Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the bloodstream.

 Causes of Kidney Infection

 The risk of pyelonephritis is increased during pregnancy.
 During pregnancy, the enlarging uterus puts pressure on the ureters, which partially obstructs the normal downward flow of urine.
 Pregnancy also increases the risk of reflux of urine up the ureters by causing the ureters to dilate and reducing the muscle contractions that propel urine down the ureters into the bladder.
-Occasionally, a catheter that remains in the bladder can cause pyelonephritis by allowing bacteria to enter or remain in the bladder.

 Some people develop long-standing infection (chronic pyelonephritis).
 Almost all of them have significant underlying abnormalities, such as a urinary tract obstruction, Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
 Blockage can be complete... read more large kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
-Tiny stones may cause no symptoms, but larger stones... read more that persist, or, more commonly, reflux of urine from the bladder into the ureters Urinary Reflux Urinary reflux is when urine flows backward from the bladder into the ureter and sometimes the kidney, usually because of a birth defect of the urinary tract.
+Tiny stones may cause no symptoms, but larger stones... read more that persist, or more commonly, reflux of urine from the bladder into the ureters Urinary Reflux Urinary reflux is when urine flows backward from the bladder into the ureter and sometimes the kidney, usually because of a birth defect of the urinary tract.
 Each kidney continuously filters... read more (which occurs mostly in young children).
 Chronic pyelonephritis can cause bacteria to be released into the bloodstream, sometimes resulting in infections in the opposite kidney or elsewhere in the body.
 Rarely, chronic pyelonephritis can eventually severely damage the kidneys.

 Symptoms of Kidney Infection